 Do you put yourself on the payroll and pay PAYE once a month?
 What about KiwiSaver?
 Employer or employee contributions?
 Which payroll system should you use?

 Or instead of a salary, should you take drawings?
 Drawings are withdrawals you take as an owner that have no tax attached at the time, although it will need to be paid later.
 If you do take drawings, how do you record them in your books?
 When does the tax on the drawings become payable?
 Drawings will often move you from being a PAYE tax payer to being a ‘provisional tax payer’ – and recent changes mean that you have more options as to how you pay provisional tax.
 It can be tempting to use the money for other things ‘in the meantime,’ so beware.
-The Accounting Income Method (AIM) introduced by the IRD in 2018 allows you to pay your income tax as you go and may merit consideration.
+The Accounting Income Method (AIM), which allows you to pay your income tax as you go, may merit consideration.